 The Crane Information Center, operated by Crane Protection Germany in Groß Mohrdorf, plays an important role.
 It allows visitors a nature-friendly way of observing the estimated 125,000 cranes that rest every year in late summer and early fall in the regions around the Darß-Zingst peninsula and near Rügen to prepare for the continuation of their journey south.
 Employees of the Lufthansa Group regularly work at the center as volunteer rangers in the area of environmental education.

 The Lufthansa Orchestra was founded in 2011 and has already more than 65 active musicians from different group companies from various job profiles and many locations.
 The ensemble is established within the Lufthansa cultural life and performs for employees of the Lufthansa Group and friends in Germany and abroad.

 The Lufthansa Choir was founded in 2016 and unites about 60 singers from the Group companies and different company locations.
-In 2017, the choir gave a spring concert in Wiesbaden, and also appears together with the Lufthansa Orchestra, for example in April 2018 with the Brahms Requiem in Frankfurt.

 Both ensembles receive financial and organizational support from the Lufthansa Group.